domdomegg/gcp-github-secrets/README.md

 ## The problem

-NPM (and other services) now require short-lived tokens (90 days max).
+NPM now requires short-lived tokens (90 days max).
 If you have many repositories, rotating tokens in each one is painful.

-GitHub Actions OIDC lets you authenticate without static secrets, but setting it up with GCP is fiddly.
+**Why not use GitHub organization secrets?** If your repos are in a GitHub organization, you can set a secret once and share it across all repos.
+But personal accounts don't have this feature - you'd need to update each repo individually.

+**Why not use NPM's OIDC trusted publishing?** NPM supports OIDC, but it has limitations:
+- You can't publish *new* packages with OIDC - the first publish must use a token
+- There's no API to configure it - you have to click through the npm website for each package
+- If you have many packages, this is tedious to set up and maintain

 ## The solution